-The most well-known city in Asia, Bangkok is one of the busiest cities in Southeast Asia with its high population and its famous tourist attractions all over places.
+The most well-known city in Asia, Bangkok is one of the busiest cities in Southeast Asia with its high population and its famous tourist attractions all over the place.
 It is a recognized destination for people all over the world to visit.
-2/3 of Asian people said that Bangkok is the best place to do shopping, get delicious food, nightlife, a day tour, and even careers.
+2/3 of Asian people said that Bangkok is the best place to do shopping, get delicious food, have nightlife, a day tour, and even careers.
 It also is best known as the stop for flight connecting.

 Wat Chanasongkhram Ratchaworamahawiharn

-I just can’t wait to explore in the early morning after I got a lovely hot chocolate from Tales Khaosan Café and tasty breakfast from a local restaurant, just right in front of the café.
-I wandered around and found the temple nearby called Wat Chanasongkhram, not too many tourists though, a little bit crowded at the inside but most are local Thai people doing their worship and praying.
+I just can’t wait to explore in the early morning after I got a lovely hot chocolate from Tales Khaosan Café and a tasty breakfast from a local restaurant, just right in front of the café.
+I wandered around and found the temple nearby called Wat Chanasongkhram, not too many tourists though, a little bit crowded inside but most are local Thai people doing their worship and praying.

-The monument is in the middle of traffic roundabout on Ratchadamnoen Avenue of Dino Road and is always surrounded by vehicles but there is traffic stop in the middle as well, which you can get the perfect shot for a picture.
+The monument is in the middle of a traffic roundabout on Ratchadamnoen Avenue of Dino Road and is always surrounded by vehicles but there is a traffic stop in the middle as well, which you can get the perfect shot for a picture.

 Wat Saket ( Golden Mount )

 It looks just like next to the monument but it might take a five to ten minutes walk and it only has two ways to get to the mountain area.
 I thought I was at the entrance but I wasn’t, it was an exit path for local monks and nuns and of course, tourists can actually enter or exit as well.
 The opening hour is 09-05 PM with 50 BT ticket prices.